lyleresnick/lyleresnick.github.io/_drafts/Routing in VIPER Architecture.md

 Custom routers can be created by inheriting from a plain ViewController.
 A custom router can implement non-standard usage patterns such as menus,  paging, or some other domain-defined sequence.

 Each VIPER Router has a ViewController and a Presenter, and occasionally, a UseCase.
-The main difference between a routing module and a regular module is that its ViewController displays child ViewControllers instead of just views, although some might display both.
+The main difference between a routing VIP-module and a regular VIP-module is that its ViewController displays child ViewControllers instead of just views, although some might display both.

 ## The Presenter Communicates with the Router

 An important rule of VIPER is that any event received by a ViewController must be forwarded directly to its Presenter, without further processing.
 A ViewController cannot pass events directly to its Router, because it does not know how to process the event.
-The Presenter must, ultimately, forward the event to the module's Router.
+The Presenter must forward the event to the module's Router.
 This means that the ViewController must tell the Presenter about its Router.

 Typically, it happens like this: